 Email is FAR from dead.

-This 1 principle will totally help you knock your first or next launch out of the park too!
+This one principle will totally help you knock your first or next launch out of the park too!

-Before I sit down and plan a launch, I always ask how warm is there list?
-In other words, how often do they communicate to them?
+Before I sit down and plan a launch, I always ask how warm their list is.
+In other words, how often do they communicate with them?

 If the list isn’t “warm,” then that’s a red flag for me, and we need to push the launch back to start “warming” up the list.
-There’s a lot to it, and if you want more, just hit reply to this email, and I will be happy to help you!
+There’s a lot to it; if you want more, just reply to this email, and I will be happy to help you!